P2GR/datamapper/docs/guide/datamapper-2/casting.md

 ## Complete Examples

-### toArray() - Export with Casting and Accessors
+### to_array() - Export with Casting and Accessors

-The toArray() method exports all attributes with casting applied AND includes computed accessor values:
+The to_array() method exports all attributes with casting applied AND includes computed accessor values:

 ```php